ShawxingKwok/ITWorks/content/docs/android/kdatastore/en/_index.md

 ---

 {{< hint warning >}}
-This Chinese version and the `Java` extension are mainly used for initial promotion and will not have any other works.
+`Java` support may be not available in my other works.
 {{< /hint >}}

 {{< hint warning >}}
-After supporting `IOS`, it will be moved to the `Multiplatform mobile` group.
+This page will be moved to `Multiplatform mobile` group after `IOS` support.
 {{< /hint >}}

-# Comparison of Local Storage Solutions
+# Local Storage Solutions Comparison

 <table>
 <tr>